 (Houston, Texas) Oct.
 22 – After receiving a substantial donation from attorney Randy Sorrels, the South Texas College of Law Houston has named its legal clinics in his honor: The Randall O. Sorrels Legal Clinics.

-Sorrels, a 1987 honors graduate of the South Texas College of Law Houston, and partner at the Houston law firm of Abraham, Watkins, Nichols, Sorrels, Agosto & Aziz, gave the school a financial gift intended to both help expand and support the school's legal clinical facilities.
-"This gift will benefit both South Texas law students and those clients who can't afford even basic legal services," he said.
-"Our students will get real-world legal experience, making them better lawyers when they start to practice law.
-Clients will have access to a group of energized, hardworking law students supervised by our outstanding professors."
+Sorrels, a 1987 honors graduate of the South Texas College of Law Houston, and partner at the Houston law firm of Abraham, Watkins, Nichols, Agosto, Aziz & Stogner, gave the school a financial gift intended to both help expand and support the school’s legal clinical facilities.
+“This gift will benefit both South Texas law students and those clients who can’t afford even basic legal services,” he said.
+“Our students will get real-world legal experience, making them better lawyers when they start to practice law.
+Clients will have access to a group of energized, hardworking law students supervised by our outstanding professors.”

 Established in 1990, the law school’s legal clinic originally handled only Social Security cases for those who could not afford legal services.
 Twenty-two years later, the clinical program has grown to provide services to those needing assistance with matters pertaining to family law, probate, wills and estates, guardianships, Social Security Disability, child welfare, asylum and human trafficking, wrongful convictions and post-conviction relief, trademarks, and animal law.
 The program outgrew its original space and moved to a new location — three times the size of the original — at the beginning of this school year.

 According to a statement issued by the Houston-based law school, Mr. Sorrels’ generous gift came at just the right time to support the expanding clinical program.